 TracTuff RBB/ RBC Swirl Pot & Overflow

-Like the V1, this swirl tank also starts with a beautifully machined 6061-T6 flange that incorporates the largest port possible within the OEM gaskets footprint and a 1/2" NPT heater port.
-The outlet can be moved within a range of 5 o'clock to 2 o'clock but the most popular choices are listed.
-The outlet itself can be configured for standard hose (1.25" OD) or -16 male flare.
+The swirl pot starts with a beautifully machined 6061-T6 flange that incorporates the largest port possible within the OEM gaskets footprint and a 1/2" NPT heater port.
+The swirl pot and overflow tank bases and lids are each billet and incorporate either a billet radiator cap bung or a vented filler cap.
+The two tanks are separated by a billet spacer and a plinth (an extra layer of material), essentially doubling the welds footprint, spreading the load between each connection.
+The outlet can be moved to suit your needs but the most popular choices are listed.
+The outlet itself can be configured for either standard hose (1.25" OD) or -16 male flare.

 NOTE: Made to Order - Contact for ETA - If you are interested in a specific design that varies from this, please email us at email@example.com.
 The cap bung has a 1/16" NPT port for connection to an overflow and uses early model Honda radiator caps, such as an 88'-91' Civic/ CRX or 90'-93' Integra.
 If you are using AN line, I recommend designing the upper radiator hose so that there is droop/ give... so the engines movement and does not push/ pull on the radiator and fatigue any parts.
-The billet neck has a 1/2" NPT Heater port but comes pre-plugged.
-As of 8/1/20 now includes a Genuine Honda gasket.
-The tank is welded so that it sits level when bolted to an engine leaned back 15° (OEM position).